whyolet/axol/README.md

 aaa.hhh="iii"
 print aaa.hhh # iii
 ```
-* Get a new box with passed args.
+* Create a box with passed args.
 * They can be get and set using either dot `.` or actions - see [get](#get), [set](#set), etc.
 * See [box-concept](#box-concept) and [inline-call](#inline-call).
 * Implementation: